 The Indian Coast is flanked by the Bay of Bengal in the west and the Arabian Sea in the East.
 Most of the beaches on both coastlines are calm, serene and number one stress busters.
 It is tough to decide to go west or East.

-So, when the unbearable heat and the holiday season came together, hand-in-hand, somebody took a firm decision to visit the Konkan coast in the East.
+So, when the unbearable heat and the holiday season came together, hand-in-hand, somebody took a firm decision to visit the Konkan places in the East.
 I joined the idea and was not for a moment, disappointed by this decision.

 This is what I found, and I have put it as a summary under the Konkan coast list….

-The length of Konkan coast is 700 kms running from south Mumbai along Goa ending at the Goa-Karnataka border.
+The length of Konkan coast is 700 km running from south Mumbai along Goa ending at the Goa-Karnataka border.
 Numerous big and small beaches dot this coast.
 Most of the beaches of Maharashtra come under this list

-The Konkan coast, to my amazement, were less crowded than any other beaches in India.
+The Konkan coast, to my amazement, was less crowded than any other beaches in India.
 Some of them are off the civilization radar and are silent spectators of the waves that hit their sands.
 They are all scenic, peaceful and windswept with eye-capturing vegetation around.

 Some of them are on or near pilgrimage sites hence revered.
 Few of these, especially beaches in Maharashtra, are located bang next to a historical fort or building.

 The famous ones are Alibaug, Ganapatipule, and Harihareshwar.
 I bet you must have never heard of others.
 They remain hidden in a small rustic setting, away from the maddening crowd.